Time to bring gender and climate mainstreaming together

 “85.
 Encourages Parties to increase the full, meaningful and equal participation of women in climate action and to ensure gender-responsive implementation and means of implementation, including by fully implementing the Lima work programme on gender and its gender action plan, to raise climate ambition and achieve climate goals”(Source: Decision 1/CMA.3, paragraphs 85).

-The new Just Transitions Work Programme opens the door to discussing how education, information, skills training, social protection support, and access to productive assets can be extended fairly and equitably to workers and small businesses in low-paying, unsafe, insecure work that is both highly economically vulnerable and climate vulnerable in diverse development contexts.
+The UNFCCC’s Just Transitions Work Programme opens the door to discussing how education, information, skills training, social protection support, and access to productive assets can be extended fairly and equitably to workers and small businesses in low-paying, unsafe, insecure work that is both highly economically vulnerable and climate vulnerable in diverse development contexts.

 The modalities for the Just Transition work programme include: